jkamenik/orig-blog/source/_posts/2012-11-21-bunco-phase-1.markdown

 I could use a standard LAMP install on a hosting provider, but those can get expensive.

-I could use a home server with DDNS to reverse port through my firewall, but I don't like maintaining my own infrastructor.
+I could use a home server with DDNS to reverse port through my firewall, but I don't like maintaining my own infrastructure.

 I could use a Micro Amazon EC2 instance (free for the first year), but again I have to do a lot of setup.

-I could use Heroku and either spinup a simple Node.js or Ruby on Rails app.
+I could use Heroku and either spin-up a simple Node.js or Ruby on Rails app.
 Actually I started doing this, but then decided that in this stage with the need to message between phones it was overkill to even setup a server.

 That is where Github Pages comes in.
 I already use them to serve my blog, and a few other things.
 And I am pretty much serving a static site.
 All I have to do is work out of a git branch called gh_pages and everything will just work.

 ### Lanuage and Libraries

 Knowing that I am serving a static site from GitHub I open to using the web, but limited into things that are pre-compiled and static.
-And since it going to be for the iPhone jQuery Mobile is a natrual fit because it just uses HTML5's Sematic markup feautres.
+And since it going to be for the iPhone jQuery Mobile is a natural fit because it just uses HTML5's Semantic markup features.

-I could use CoffeeScript - in fact if it gets any bigger I will - which compile to Javascript, but has a lot of nicities I am used to when working on Rails.
-But since this isn't a full blown Rails 3.2 app - with the full asset pipeline and compiling, mimifing, and cache busting that goes along with it - the boon of CoffeeScript is slightly deminished.
-Also, since I am starting with a library I haven't used before it might be more complicated debuging a CoffeeScript bug vs a jQuery Mobile bug.
+I could use CoffeeScript - in fact if it gets any bigger I will - which compile to Javascript, but has a lot of niceties I am used to when working on Rails.
+But since this isn't a full blown Rails 3.2 app - with the full asset pipeline and compiling, minifying, and cache busting that goes along with it - the boon of CoffeeScript is slightly diminished.
+Also, since I am starting with a library I haven't used before it might be more complicated debugging a CoffeeScript bug vs a jQuery Mobile bug.
 I will leave CoffeeScript on the back burner for now.

 #### Aside (Backbone.js)

 As an aside, when I started I was writing raw JS hashes, but was having trouble keeping things sorted.
 I remember my days of using ExtJS, which is great for managing complex GUIs, but very large.
 Then I remembered Backbone.js which is what I use now.
-Much smaller, and less combersome.
+Much smaller, and less cumbersome.

 ## Design